The type I dichotomy for two-step nilpotent locally compact groups: Unitary representation theory of two-step nilpotent groups

-The dual $\widehat A$ is naturally a $k$-vector space, with scalar multiplication defined by $\lambda \psi(a) = \psi(\lambda a)$ for any $\psi \in \widehat{A}$, $\lambda \in k$ and $a \in A$.
+The dual $\widehat A \cong \widehat N$ is naturally a $k$-vector space, with scalar multiplication defined by $\lambda \psi(a) = \psi(\lambda a)$ for any $\psi \in \widehat{A}$, $\lambda \in k$ and $a \in A$.
 The locally compact field $k$, hence also the group $A$, are isomorphic to their dual (see Theorem~3 on p.~40 in \cite{Weil}).
 Now, using the $k$-bilinearity of $\gamma$, we observe that

 for all $\lambda \in k$ and $g, a \in N$.
 Thus the image of $\omega_\chi$ is invariant under scalar multiplication.
 Since $\omega_\chi$ is a group homomorphism, its image is also stable under addition.
 Therefore, the image of $\omega_\chi$ is a vector subspace, hence the zero set of a family of $k$-linear forms.
-Therefore, it is closed. \end{proof}
+This implies that it is closed. \end{proof}

-We shall now established Corollary~\ref{corintro:algebraic} stated in the introduction.
+We shall now establish Corollary~\ref{corintro:algebraic} stated in the introduction.
 In the case~(3), the proof uses the notion of a \textbf{Moufang set}.
 We refer to \cite{DMS09} for an introduction to this topic.
 We do not repeat the detailed definitions, some of which are rather technical, but we only describe the key points from which the desired conclusion follows.
-Let us moreover note that special cases of Moufang sets of skew-hermitian type appearing below are those associated with a separable quadratic extension of $k$, defined in \cite[Def.~5.4.1)]{DMS09}.
-The latter suffice to treat the unipotent radical of minimal parabolics in the unitary groups $SU_3$.
+Let us moreover note that special cases of Moufang sets of skew-hermitian type appearing below are those associated with a separable quadratic extension of $k$, defined in \cite[Def.~5.4.1]{DMS09}.
+The latter suffices to treat the unipotent radical of minimal parabolics in the unitary groups $SU_3$.

 \begin{proof}[Proof of Corollary~\ref{corintro:algebraic}] We must show that the hypotheses of Theorem~\ref{thm:bilinear} are satsified.

 For the groups satisfying (1) or (2), this follows from the definitions.